Welsh Government traffic officer: Powers

-Assaulting, resisting or willfully obstructing an officer are offences.
-It is also an offence to impersonate an officer, or for an officer to claim they enjoy more powers than they do.
-Traffic officers do not have any powers of detention; to search, issue fixed penalties or report for summons for any motoring offence.
-Traffic officers are not exempt from any traffic laws and MUST at all times comply with the posted speed limits and red traffic lights.
+Assaulting, resisting or willfully obstructing a traffic officer are offences.
+It is also an offence to impersonate a traffic officer, or for a traffic officer to claim to have more powers than they do.
+Traffic officers do not have any powers of arrest, nor do they have the power to search, issue fixed penalties or report for summons for any motoring offence.
+Traffic officers are not exempt from any traffic laws, and must, at all times, comply with the posted speed limits and all red traffic lights.

-Drivers are obliged by the Traffic Management Act 2004 to comply with the directions given by officers.
+Drivers are obliged by the Traffic Management Act 2004 to comply with the directions given by traffic officers.
 This is briefly explained in the Highway Code: